We love food, yes we do, we love food, how bout you?

 What special foods are offered at these events that are gluten free?

-Typically they have gluten free, vegetarian and kid friendly.
+Typically they have gluten friendly, vegetarian and kid friendly.

-It is harder to find a gluten free and vegetarian option- but you can typically ask them to just leave the meat/seafood off the entree.
+It is harder to find a gluten friendly and vegetarian option- but you can typically ask them to just leave the meat/seafood off the entree.